MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 Like the surrounding [Parchwood Timberland](parchwood-timberland), the Parchwood Bay is teeming with life.
 The majority of the islands in the bay are heavily forested with a mixture of evergreen and deciduous trees.

-Beneath the surface, the bay is home to a wide range of marine life including [giant crabs](/monster/giant-crab) and [octopuses](/monster/giant-octopus).

 Like the nearby Parchwood, the bay is also cursed with lycanthropy and undeath.
 Crew unlucky enough to survive a shipwreck are often beset and turned by the inhabitants of the forest.

 ##### Settlements
-While there are no known, permanent settlements in the bay, it is believed there are tribes of [Lizardfolk](/monster/lizardfolk) and [Orcs](/monster/orc) that live on some of the more remote islands in the bay.
+While there are no known, permanent settlements in the area many tribes of [lizardfolk](/monster/lizardfolk), [orcs](/monster/orc) and [gnolls](/monster/gnoll) live along it's shores and on some of the more remote islands in the bay.

 *^Canon^ ^Consistency:^ ^Medium^ ^-^ ^(Unnamed^ ^in^ ^official^ ^sources.)^*